 The temperature sensors measure the room temperature and send it to the card so that it can be displayed on the LED screen itself.

-The more advanced and expensive models on the market allow you to carry out exhaustive analysis of the electronic functioning of the LED screen.
-This allows you to have full control over the correct operation of the LED screen.
-Due to the high price of these systems, it is usually only recommended for companies that have large fleets of advertising screens spread over very wide geographic areas.
+The more advanced and expensive models on the market allow you to carry out exhaustive analysis of the electronic performance of the LED screen.
+This allows you to have full control over the adequate operations of the LED screen.
+Due to the high price of these systems, it is usually only recommended for companies that have large fleets of advertising screens spread over very wide geographical areas.